sipgate/sipgate.io/README.md

 to        | The called number (e.g. `"4915791234567"`)
-direction | The direction of the call (either `"in"` or `"out"`) event     | "newCall" callId    | A unique alphanumeric identifier to match events to specific calls user[]    | The sipgate user(s) involved.
+direction | The direction of the call (either `"in"` or `"out"`) event     | "newCall" callId    | A unique alphanumeric identifier to match events to specific calls (This `callId` is the same as the `session_id`, should you [initiate the call via the sipgate XML-RPC API](http://book.sipgate.io/content/click2call.html)) user[]    | The sipgate user(s) involved.
 It is the name of the calling user when direction is `"out"`, or of the users receiving the call when direction is `"in"`.
 Group calls may be received by multiple users.
 In that case a `"user[]"` parameter is set for each of these users.
 It is always `"user[]"` (not `"user"`), even if only one user is involved.

 You can simulate this POST request and test your server with a cURL command: